Cjsiem/GPIO_I2C/README.md

 # GPIO_I2C
 GUI for I2C and GPIO

+You will need to download WiringPi onto your computer

 for compiling JNI Wrapper
 (REPLACE WriteJNI with whatever file name it is)
 (SAME with libmyWrite.so to whatever libmy"blank")